Kubin2001/OpenGlFrameWork/README.md

 - Loading json now return UI Section so you can easly get reference to what was loaded
 - About 15 % faster render Rectangle
 - Sound man code is cleaner and allows setting volumes for individual plays
+- Removed memory leak when loading textures
+- Texture Manager allows for refreshing textures (it does not change existing ones if png has changed) only if it was removed or the new one was added to folder